 Before my dad passed away we had a conversation that will stick with me forever.
 We were standing in the kitchen and I told him that I had finally admitted to myself that I was deeply DIS-interested in helping people mend their lives.
 This may seem like a subtle realization but I had been banging my head against the wall (not literally) for years wishing this work fulfilled me.

-I have no desire to help people "get better".
+I have no desire to help people "get better."
 I have no desire to help people slog through old memories and replay the things that have left their mark.
 Please don't get me wrong, I have been this client in need of this work.
-But that I myself don't want to be a dumping ground for the things we wish didn't happen.
+But I myself don't want to be a dumping ground for the things we wish didn't happen.

 So, then, what DO I want?